SamLau95/nbinteract/docs/basics/README.md

 # Basics

-Don't be fooled by all the fancy talk about reducers, middleware, store enhancers—Redux is incredibly simple.
-If you've ever built a Flux application, you will feel right at home.
-If you're new to Flux, it's easy too!
+Don't be overwhelmed by all the intricacies of dyanmic scatter plots and writing response functions, creating a basic interactive widget is actually really simple.

-In this guide, we'll walk through the process of creating a simple Todo app.
+In this guide, we'll show how to turn super simple functions into interactive widgets.

 * [Simple Widgets](/basics/Simple_Widgets.md)
 * [Interact](/basics/Interact.md)